university-of-toronto-spendwise/spendwise/README.md

 ## 1. Login / Sign Up

-- Log in using the provided credentials, or
+- Log in using the provided credentials,
   email: admin5@gmail.com
   password: SPENDWISE1
 - Create a new account through the registration page.